 It accomplishes multiple things through a single campaign: It gives the audience a peek into the brand's journey.
 It builds on that journey and beautifully connects it to a product.

-So, not only can current customers share in this excitement because of the 10-year anniversary, new customers will be drawn in by the personal story shared by the CEO.
+Current customers share in this excitement because of the 10-year anniversary.
+Plus, new customers will be drawn in by the CEO's personal story.

-The idea of a Facebook rebrand had been speculated prior to the launch of the campaign which piqued the public's interest.
+The idea of a Facebook rebrand had been speculated before the launch of the campaign, which piqued the public's interest.
 That meant even if they didn't like the change, they would still be interested in seeing what happens next.

 3. Popeyes: "Megan Thee Stallion Hottie Sauce"

-If Popeye's wasn't sure that it hit the ball out of the park with the chicken sandwich marketing campaign, then it nailed it for sure with the Megan Thee Stallion Hottie Sauce collaboration.
+Popeye's already hit the ball out of the park with its chicken sandwich marketing campaign.
+Then it nailed it again with the Megan Thee Stallion Hottie Sauce collaboration.

 Arguably, Popeyes created one of the best chicken sandwiches on the fast-food market in 2019.
 At the same time, artist Megan Thee Stallion was becoming the hottest rapper in the industry.